Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python function to find the least common multiple (LCM) of two numbers.
 - Write a function to find the sum of digits of a number.

+58. Day 58 (27th August 2024)
+- Write a Python function to find the sum of squares of the first n natural numbers.
+- Write a function to find the sum of cubes of the first n natural numbers.